05

 "Will they?"

-He turned back to the window without answering.
+He turned back to the window without answering her.

 Madhavi closed her book.
 "I never meant to hurt him.
 What happened that night...
 I never thought he'd take it so badly.
 That he'd run.
 That he'd stay away for eleven years."

 "He didn't just run because of you."
-Raghav's reflection spoke to the glass.
+Raghav spoke to his own reflection in the window.
 "There were other things.
 The accident.
 The guilt.
 You were just... part of it."

-"Everything will be fine."
-More to himself than to her.
+Raghav stared at the city lights, the skin around his eyes tightening slightly.
+"Everything will be fine," he said, sounding like he was trying to convince himself as much as her.
 "It's been eleven years.
 The past stays in the past."

-He returned to his desk.
-Stared at the blank screen for a long moment.
-Then his hands moved to the keyboard almost before he decided to let them.
+He went back to his desk and stared at the dark monitor for a long moment.
+Then, his fingers moved to the keyboard.

 Greenfield Junction accident 11 years ago.